kumarasakti/passgen/README.md

 ### Method 1: Automated Installation (Recommended)

-The easiest way to install passgen with automatic PATH configuration:
+**🚀 No PATH configuration needed!** The easiest way to install passgen:

 ```bash
 # Download and run the installation script